Am0rphous/Awesome/README.md

 ## News, RSS Feed
+- [Akregator](https://kontact.kde.org/components/akregator.html) - Akregator helps you to keep informed about new stories on websites like KDE Dot News and Planet KDE blogs.
+The technology used is RSS and many sites support it.
 - [CyberSecurityRSS](https://github.com/zer0yu/CyberSecurityRSS) - CyberSecurityRSS: 优秀的网络安全知识来源 / A collection of cybersecurity rss to make you better!.
 - [FreshRSS](https://github.com/FreshRSS/FreshRSS) - FreshRSS is a self-hosted RSS feed aggregator like Leed or Kriss Feed.
 It is lightweight, easy to work with, powerful, and customizable.
 - [Homura](https://github.com/Saul-Mirone/homura) - Elegant RSS reader.